nicozanf/web2py-pyinstaller/README_mac.md

 ## MacOS binaries

-The MacOS binaries on https://github.com/nicozanf/web2py-pyinstaller contain Python 3.7.3 64 bit with all the needed modules and the web2py in the specified version.
-You don't need anything else to run them on MacOS.
+The MacOS binaries on https://github.com/nicozanf/web2py-pyinstaller contain Python 3.7.3 (or 2.7.16) 64 bit with all the needed modules and the web2py in the specified version: you don't need anything else to run them on MacOS!
 After uncompressing the zip file, you just need to click on the web2py icon inside.

-They were produced by me with MacOS Sierra 10.12.6 + security update 2019.001
+They were produced by me on MacOS Sierra 10.12.6 + security update 2019.001.

 ## Full MacOS build recipe

-1. grab and install the official Python program: I've got version 3.7.3
+1. grab and install the official Python program: I've got version 3.7.3 or 2.7.16 (64 bit).
+If you've chosen python 2, change pip3 with pip, and python3 with python in the following instructions...

 2. Open a terminal, update tools with:
 "python3 -m pip install --upgrade pip" --> pip-19.0.3